Just a quick post here today, because today is a BIG DAY here in the Porter House!

-Yep, for us…. it feels a bit like giving a resounding “Fuck you TOO!” to mother nature.
+Yep, for us…. it feels a bit like giving a resounding “Screw you TOO!” to mother nature.
 Also a bit like displaying the head of an enemy up on a post, as a warning to other would-be invaders.

 Yes… it’s going to feel great to have the kitchen finished, for so many reasons.